Private Tour Olympia from Athens - Honey Farm & Local Flavors

 Stop 2

-Following the highway to Patras (a significant commercial and passenger port of Greece), we will reach the village of Olympia, grew to be the most celebrated sacred site of Ancient Greece, and the birthplace of the Olympic Games, the most important sports events in all antiquity: starting from 776 B.C.
-Walk around the site and admire the Temple of Zeus, once housing the gold and ivory statue of the god, considered to be one of the Seven Wonders of the Ancient World, the Temple of Hera – one of the oldest monumental temples of Greece, the Bouleutyrion housing the Organizing Committee of the Games and possibly the umpires and finally the Stadium, where the actual Games were held.
-On completing the visit of the site, you will find yourself in the nearby archaeological museum housing plastic art masterpieces such as the Hermes of Praxiteles
+Following the highway to Patras, a major commercial and passenger port of Greece, we arrive at the village of Olympia, one of the most celebrated sacred sites of Ancient Greece and the birthplace of the Olympic Games, which began in 776 B.C.
+Stroll through the archaeological site and admire the Temple of Zeus, once home to the legendary gold and ivory statue of the god, considered one of the Seven Wonders of the Ancient World.
+Explore the Temple of Hera, one of Greece’s oldest monumental temples, the Bouleuterion, where the Organizing Committee and officials of the Games once gathered, and the Stadium, where the original Olympic competitions took place.
+After exploring the ruins, visit the nearby archaeological museum, home to masterpieces of classical art, including the famous Hermes of Praxiteles.

 3